LevaNext/frontend-take-home/README.md

   - Item(s) with changed quantities.
   - Item(s) removed due to being out of stock.
   - User must accept the updated cart state before continuing.
-  - This can be a simple “OK” button or a more thorough re-checkout process.
+  - This can be a simple “OK” button.

 ---